Midwest Communications

-Midwest Communications is a Wausau, Wisconsin-based radio broadcasting company.
+Midwest Communications, Inc. is a Wausau, Wisconsin–based radio broadcasting company.
 It owns 82 radio stations located primarily within the Midwest United States, in Indiana, Michigan, Minnesota, North Dakota, South Dakota, Tennessee, Illinois and Wisconsin.
 The company is a family-owned business and is headed by the Wright family.

 History

 1950s-1960s

-Midwest Communications began in Wausau, Wisconsin, with WRIG, Inc. and the acquisition by the Duey E. Wright family of a 1400 kHz, 250 watt AM facility from the Wisconsin Valley Television Corporation.
+Midwest Communications began in Wausau, Wisconsin, with WRIG, Inc. and the acquisition by the Duey E. Wright family of a 1400 kHz, 250-watt AM facility from the Wisconsin Valley Television Corporation.
 The call letters WRIG (for Wright) were assigned and on August 1, 1958, top forty-formatted WRIG signed on the air.
 Power was increased to 1,000 watts in 1961 and WRIG-FM (now WDEZ) signed on in 1964.

 1970s

 Midwest started station WROE in Appleton/Oshkosh, Wisconsin in 1971.
 Founder Duey E. Wright Sr. died at 75 on November 24, 1971, with Duey E. Wright Jr. taking over the company his father founded.
-In 1975 Midwest purchased WBAY-AM and FM, Green Bay, Wisconsin.
-Due to FCC rules at that time, WROE was sold.
-The Green Bay call letters were changed to WGEE-AM (now WTAQ-AM) and WIXX-FM.
+In 1975, Midwest purchased WBAY-AM and FM, Green Bay, Wisconsin.
+Due to Federal Communications Commission (FCC) rules at that time, WROE was sold.
+The Green Bay call letters were changed to WGEE-AM (now WTAQ-AM), and WIXX-FM.
 The 1980s saw the acquisition by Midwest of KIOA/KMGK, Des Moines, Iowa, WKKQ/WTBX, Hibbing, Minnesota and KLMS/KFMQ, Lincoln, Nebraska.
-In addition WRIG moved to 1390 kHz and increased power to 5000 watts day and night.
+In addition, WRIG moved to 1390 kHz and increased power to 5000 watts day and night.